Sparks: The best band you’ve never heard of

 How to add participation into a traditional conference and market it

 A common question people ask me is how to add participation into existing events and market them effectively.
-The Medical Group Management Association will be doing just that at their 2011 PEER conference (estimated 800 attendees).
+The Medical Group Management Association did just that at their 2011 PEER conference (estimated 800 attendees).

 Even MGMA’s choice of name for the conference echoes the event’s theme of “directing the conversation”: PEER, a neat acronym for Participate, Educate, Experience, Relate.